yusefnapora/backfill-s3-urls/README.md

 node ./index.js get-urls
 ```

-You can also set the start and end dates, and control where the json file will be written.
+You can also set the start and end dates, and control where the state db file will be written.
 Use `node ./index.js get-urls --help` for options.

 At the end, you should have a file named `backfill-${startDate}-${endDate}.db` in your current directory.